 Video games are expensive and tend to wear out their novelty.
 Save money by renting video games through Game Fly.
 You can rent thousands of titles for a few different consoles without worrying about late fees.

 When you’re a student, you want to save all the money you can.
-Sites like Chegg and eCampus let you rent textbooks for up to 90% off their original price.
+Sites like Chegg let you rent textbooks for up to 90% off their original price.
 Send them back using the prepaid shipping label at the end of the semester!

 You can get you the items you need without having to put a bunch of money down, get a credit check, or make a long-term commitment.
 There are no credit checks, and you can make low monthly or weekly payments